 Pros

 A minimum of three accreditation schemes covering the installation of electrical components, consumer protection and guaranteed energy savings.
 More than a decade of experience in the industry.
-Products with a minimum 25-year warranty.
+Panels come with a lengthy minimum 25-year warranty.
 Teamed with Halifax that offers cashback to customers installing green technologies.

 Cons